Tennessee State will become the first HBCU to add ice hockey

 NASHVILLE, Tenn.
 (AP) — Tennessee State University announced Wednesday that it will become the first historically Black college and university to introduce ice hockey.

+The school plans to have a men’s team playing at the club level in 2024, with a goal of fielding Division I men’s and women’s teams “in the near future.”

-The program has been created in partnership with the National Hockey League, the National Hockey League Players' Association and the Nashville Predators.
-The announcement was made hours before the start of the NHL draft, which is being held at Bridgestone Arena in Nashville, the city where TSU is located.
+The Tennessee State program has been created in partnership with the National Hockey League, the National Hockey League Players' Association and the Nashville Predators.
+The announcement was made hours before the start of the NHL draft, which is being held at Bridgestone Arena in Nashville, the city where the university is located.

+“Together, we celebrate the power of collaboration as we dismantle barriers, diversify the game, and propel hockey into a new era of inclusivity,” Tennessee State athletic director Mikki Allen said in a statement.
+“This partnership serves as a catalyst, driving change and ensuring that the game we love embraces the beauty of diversity."

 Since 2017, the NHL and the players' union have sponsored feasibility studies for U.S. colleges and universities interested in exploring the addition of Division I men’s and women’s programs.
-TSU and the NHL began their study in 2021.
-It is unclear whether the school will add men's ice hockey, women's ice hockey or both.
+The study for Tennessee State began in 2021.

 Tennessee State's addition follows a trend of HBCUs adding sports outside their more traditional offerings of football, men's and women's basketball and men's and women's track and field.
 Earlier this year, The Associated Press contacted 46 Division I and D-II HBCUs and five conference offices about the trend.
 Twenty schools responded, saying they had added at least 42 NCAA championship or emerging sports since 2016, including at least 32 sports since 2020 alone.